fblupi/master_informatica-TVG/docs/questions3.md

 Respuesta

 **3.- Write a pseudocode for extracting an isosurface using a marching cubes from a volume dataset.
 The isovalue tau and the dataset will be specified as a parameter.
-You must approximate the normals using the central difference operator and suppose the classification step is preiously done - you have colors and opacities in each voxel together with the true density value.
+You must approximate the normals using the central difference operator and suppose the classification step is previously done - you have colors and opacities in each voxel together with the true density value.
 The output will be the triangle mesh with color and opacity per vertex.
-You have not to write low-level code, just use functions (methods), named clearly, for each different porcessing.**
+You have not to write low-level code, just use functions (methods), named clearly, for each different processing.**

 Respuesta